Olympia SM3 / SM4

 ‘Mercedes Benz of Typewriters.’

-Beautiful Olympia SM3 or SM4 in working condition.
+You’ll get a gorgeous Olympia SM3 or SM4 in working condition.
 All functions work as designed and this comes with a working guarantee.

-Comes with iconic formed case, silver.
+Comes with iconic formed case, painted silver.

 There are some variations in key and platen knob colors.